HanRongYeo/ISAPRS/README.md

 <br><br>
 ### Prerequisites
 <br>
-The modules required:
+The required module:
+- requests
+- sys
+- os
+- threading
+- ast
+- pickle
+- tkinter
-- abc
+- uuid
 <br>

 The project are breaks into parts and each part handle a process.
 The parts includes: